-I’m in the beginning stages of recovery and sometimes still struggle with comparing myself to others who I believe to be “sicker”.
-I often have to remind myself that body weight is irrelevant in determining seriousness of an eating disorder, and that my disorder is real, serious, and worthy of help.
+I’m in the beginning stages of recovery.
+Sometimes I still struggle with comparing myself to others who I believe to be “sicker”.
+I often have to remind myself that body weight is irrelevant in determining seriousness of an eating disorder.
+And that my disorder is real, serious, and worthy of help.

-I recently had a discussion with my recovery coach about how to know what thoughts to believe when my mind is in such constant conflict.
+I recently had a discussion with my recovery coach about what thoughts to believe when my mind is in constant conflict.

 How do I know whether I should keep moving forward when my thoughts are telling me to stop and turn back?
 Her response: blind faith.

-At the beginning of your recovery journey, you’re not always going to believe that your disorder is valid or that you really need help.
-Your eating disorder is going to tell you that your behaviors aren’t that bad, dieting is normal, and you aren’t “sick enough” for this to be a real problem.
+At the beginning of your recovery journey, you’re not always going to believe that your disorder is valid.
+Or that you really need help.
+Your eating disorder is going to tell you the behaviors aren’t that bad.
+It will say dieting is normal, and you aren’t “sick enough” for this to be a real problem.

 Blind faith means continuing to move forward in your recovery even though you still believe some of the disordered thoughts.

-It means reminding yourself, 100 times a day if necessary, that your eating disorder IS real, it IS deadly, and you DO deserve help.
+It means reminding yourself, 100 times a day if necessary, that your eating disorder IS real.
+That it IS deadly.
+And that you DO deserve help.

-How can you keep recovery a priority when your disorder is threatening to pull you away from help?
+How can you keep recovery a priority when your disorder threatens to pull you away from help?

 Follow body positive and pro-recovery accounts on Instagram!
-Put post-it notes on your bathroom mirror, fridge, desk, or dashboard to remind you that you are worthy of recovery.
+Put post-it notes on your bathroom mirror, fridge, desk, or dashboard.
+They can remind you that you are worthy of recovery.

-Continue to read articles like this one to remind you that there are thousands of other people going through similar struggles and having the same exact doubts as you are right now.
+Continue to read articles like this one.
+They remind you there are thousands of other people going through similar struggles and having the same exact doubts you are.
+Right now.
 You are not alone.